microsoft/onnxscript/docs/tutorial/index.md

 {{onnxscript}} supports the use of Python's indexing and slicing operations on tensors, which are translated into ONNX's `Slice` and `Gather` operations.
-The semantics of this operation is similar to that of Numpy's and PyTorch's.
+The semantics of this operation is similar to that of Numpy's .
 In the expression `e[i_1, i_2, ..., i_n]`, `n` is either the rank of the input tensor or any value less than that.
-Each index-value `i_j` may be a scalar value (a tensor of rank zero) or higher-dimensional tensor or a slice-expression of the form `start:end:step`.
+Each index-value `i_j` may be a scalar value (a tensor of rank zero) or a higher-dimensional tensor or a slice-expression of the form `start:end:step`.
 Semantically, a slice-expression `start:end:step` is equivalent to a 1-dimensional tensor containing the corresponding sequence of values.

 However, the translator maps indexing using slice-expressions to ONNX's `Slice` operation which may be more efficient than the corresponding `Gather` operation.
 The more general case (where `i_j` is an arbitrary tensor) is translated using the `Gather` operation.

 A limitation of the current implementation is that it does not support the use of ellipsis or newaxis in the index.